PandaGaragara/Flying_Garagara_Panda/README.md

 }

 💬 10.
-Proprietary Licensing & Commercial Inquiries
+Licensing & Commercial Inquiries

-For enterprise organizations requiring production-scale deployments, custom parameter integration, or closed-source exemptions from AGPL-3.0 copyleft obligations:

-Commercial Exemption Licenses: Customized agreements tailored for proprietary system architectures, edge node deployments, and high-frequency communication infrastructures.

-Technical Integration Support: Advanced consulting contracts for custom control law tuning and physical Pixhawk/PX4 flight hardware mapping.

-Communications Protocol

-To maintain strict operational discretion and technical focus, our team communicates exclusively via asynchronous, PGP-encrypted email threads.
-We do not participate in real-time teleconferences or video calls.
+To maintain strict focus on technical development, we communicate exclusively via asynchronous, PGP-encrypted email channels.
+We do not participate in real-time sales calls.

-For commercial licensing inquiries, non-disclosure agreement (NDA) templates, or custom deployment specifications, contact: panda_garagara@proton.me
+For commercial exemption licenses, NDA-backed evaluations, or custom control allocation tuning, contact: panda_garagara@proton.me

 Panda peace. 🐼✌️